 To get more ideas about how to collaborate on a strategic plan, look at other successful organizations.

 By5 is a leading organization for early childhood awareness in Muncie and Delaware County, Indiana.
 They have created a strategic plan through the collaboration of task force and volunteer efforts to improve the developmental opportunities for children ages 0-5.

 When we were working with the Community Foundation of Wabash County to create a strategic plan for their coalition focused on early education we benchmarked other communities for lessons learned and strategies.

-Once the key stakeholders are identified and tools have been distributed for feedback, move on to step two, assess.
+Once the key stakeholders are identified and tools have been distributed for feedback, move on to step two, analyze.
 Contact us today to learn more about our strategic planning process and how we can work together to identify the appropriate key stakeholders and tools to inform the planning process.